 This will take us into the new year in a very exciting position to grow the business.
 Towards the end of the month, we will also hold a mini-review of our objectives for 2019.

-I will continue to make time for working through Adventure In You’s Blogging Fast Lane course and the Make Traffic Happen e-book.
+I will continue to make time for working through Adventure In You’s Blogging Fast Lane course (read our review) and the Make Traffic Happen e-book.

 Targets for traffic and social media